pdfix/pdfix_sdk_builds/docs/en/8.2.0/pdf_template.md

 ### table_detect_header

-Defines rules for table headers detection.
-Tests if text is a header in a table.
+Defines the rules for detecting table headers and tests whether the text is a header in a table.

 _keys and values:_
 - "[disable](#disable)" : false